RoyBerube/Lagrange/_posts/2017-11-20-Sensor Monitor with a Raspberry Pi.md

 Raspbian is on the Debian branch of Linux.
 Most importantly for my purposes, it has drivers to access the GPIO pins on the device.
 GPIO stands for *general purpose input-output*.
 The GPIO interface is perfect for measuring a switch with just two states.
 My sump sensor is a float switch with two states.
 A plan is taking shape.

-Raspbian also comes with some useful software that is excellent for my purposes. *Node Red* provides a drag and drop interface for logic structure of your program.
+Raspbian also comes with some useful software that is excellent for my purposes. *Node Red* provides a drag and drop interface for programming the logic structure.
 Reading a switch and sending an email with it is very easy.
 Another great feature is its web interface - useful to check that the device is running and to see the sensor reading.

 After some testing of the *Node Red* switch sensing input I was less enthusiastic about it.
 It uses edge detection and about 1 or 2 percent of the time would miss detecting a signal transition.
 With edge detection it only sends a signal again when the switch changes state again.
 Not good.
 There had to be a better way.